- TDD Background Explained

-Test-Driven Development (TDD) is an extension of the continuous integration and continuous development (CI/CD) approach, a part of the DevOps best practices for software development.
-But just saying that is not enough as the approach evolved over the years and successfully became part of large-scale software development projects all over the globe.
-While time and again, global thought leaders from the tech world point out the importance of good DevOps practices, Test-Driven Development (TDD) stands out.
+Test-Driven Devlopment (TDD) is an extension of the continuous integration and continuous Devlopment (CI/CD) approach, a part of the DevOps best practices for Sofware Devlopment.
+But just saying that is not enough as the approach evolved over the years and successfully became part of large-scale Sofware Devlopment projects all over the globe.
+While time and again, global thought leaders from the tech world point out the importance of good DevOps practices, Test-Driven Devlopment (TDD) stands out.

-Let’s Understand the Background of Test-Driven Development (TDD)
+Let’s Understand the Background of Test-Driven Devlopment (TDD)

-More than two decades ago, the Test-Driven Development (TDD) principle was introduced to write clean and effective code.
+More than two decades ago, the Test-Driven Devlopment (TDD) principle was introduced to write clean and effective code.
 The single ruling principle of the concept is to rectify code only in the production environment or refactoring the code following the negative test results.
-The approach shortened the development and test cycles and allowed multiple repetitive tests to achieve the expected results.
+The approach shortened the Devlopment and test cycles and allowed multiple repetitive tests to achieve the expected results.

 Red or the Test That is Bound to Fail

-In Test-Driven Development (TDD), as per the number of features, many separate test cases are created.
+In Test-Driven Devlopment (TDD), as per the number of features, many separate test cases are created.
 Even separate test cases are created for new features or any updated functionality.
-Unlike traditional enterprise app development environments, such multiple tests are carried out even before writing the source code.
+Unlike traditional enterprise app Devlopment environments, such multiple tests are carried out even before writing the source code.
 This step is more focused on finding the requirements through failed test results.

 Now, Test Multiple Test Cases